-The purpose of the Envirhom program launched in 2001, is to improve risk assessments associated with chronic exposure to radionuclides to both the environment and human health.
-The program deals with the radiation protection of populations in the broad sense (humans, fauna and flora) which are subject to chronic contamination with low doses of radionuclides in a multi-pollution context.
-This program is important for human health, the economy, industry and society in France, a country with a large nuclear sector.
+The purpose of the Envirhom program launched in 2001, was to improve risk assessments associated with chronic exposure to radionuclides to both the environment and human health.
+The program dealt with the radiation protection of populations in the broad sense (humans, fauna and flora) which are subject to chronic contamination with low doses of radionuclides in a multi-pollution context.
+This program was important for human health, the economy, industry and society in France, a country with a large nuclear sector.
 The issue of chronic low-dose exposure to radionuclides concerns current nuclear installations under normal operating conditions or in a post-accident situation, the management of former uranium mining sites following their exploitation and the dismantling of end-of-life installations.
 It is also relevant in view of new nuclear industry programs such as the EPR and high-level radioactive waste storage sites and concerns the international community, particularly in Europe.
 Furthermore, it is an issue which has grown in importance following the impact of the Fukushima accident.
-This program is therefore entirely in line with IRSN's main activities and is justified by the need for a constant increase in research capacity and expertise in radiological and nuclear risks.
+This program was therefore entirely in line with IRSN's main activities and justified by the need for a constant increase in research capacity and expertise in radiological and nuclear risks.

 Context and aims

-The ENVIRHOM program's main aims are:
+The ENVIRHOM program's main aims were:

 for human health, to identify, on the basis of experimental models, the biological effects of radionuclides on the main physiological functions (central nervous system, immune system, reproductive system, etc.) of human beings and the possible dysfunctions caused,